 The Laboratory maintains two construction air permits which were issued by the IDNR in December 1996.
 These are for the paint booth and sand blaster.
-The Laboratory also has ten exempt air emission sources (See section 3.17 for a summary of permits).
+The Laboratory also has ten exempt air emission sources (See Section 3.17 for a summary of permits).

 Asbestos containing materials (ACM) are removed and handled according to applicable asbestos NESHAP regulations (40 CFR 61 subpart M).
+Annually, notifications are sent to the IDNR for estimated small abatement and demolition projects in association with routine maintenance and revisions are submitted when necessary.

 The Laboratory was in compliance with all CAA requirements, including the NESHAP regulations for radionuclide emissions from DOE facilities.
-The Laboratory used small quantities of chemicals and radioactive materials for laboratory bench-top research and development activities in 2015.
-The Laboratory did not have any air emissions in 2015 that could have exposed the public to radioactivity (See correspondences in APPENDIX A).
+The Laboratory used small quantities of chemicals and radioactive materials for laboratory bench-top research and development activities in 2016.
+The Laboratory did not have any air emissions in 2016 that could have exposed the public to radioactivity (See correspondences in APPENDIX A).